Welcome to the new KidsHealth website! See what is new.

 Chest drain

-Sometimes a large pneumothorax, where there is trapped air around the lung, will need a chest drain.
+A large pneumothorax, with trapped air around the lung, will need a chest drain.
 A doctor may put a chest drain in while your child is asleep under general anesthetic.
-But, if it’s an emergency and your child is very unwell, the doctor may need to put the chest drain in as quickly as possible without a general anaesthetic.
+But, in an emergency, the doctor might need to put the chest drain in quickly, without putting your child to sleep.

 Tamariki usually need a chest drain for 2 to 5 days until there is no more air between the lung and chest wall.